BrenPatF/powershell_utils/TrapitUtils/README.md

 ### Install TrapitUtils
 [&uarr; Installation](#installation)<br />

-To install TrapitUtils open a powershell window in the install folder below TrapitUtils, and execute as follows:
+To install TrapitUtils open a powershell window in the root TrapitUtils folder, and execute as follows:
 ```
 $ .\Install-TrapitUtils
 ```